macher259/macher259/README.md

 Welcome on my Github profile.

 # Who am I?
 My name is Maciej.
-Currently, I am a 3rd year CS student at [the University of Warsaw](https://www.mimuw.edu.pl/en).
+Currently, I am a CS student at [the University of Warsaw](https://www.mimuw.edu.pl/en).

 I like cute animals and coding.